netdata/netdata/daemon/config/README.md

 PATH environment variable | `auto-detected` |
 PYTHONPATH environment variable | | Used to set a custom python path enable running new plugins | `yes` | When set to `yes`, Netdata will enable detected plugins, even if they are not configured explicitly.
 Setting this to `no` will only enable plugins explicitly configirued in this file with a `yes` check for new plugins every | 60 | The time in seconds to check for new plugins in the plugins directory.
-This allows having other applications dynamically creating plugins for netdata. checks | `no` | This is a debugging plugin for the internal latency
+This allows having other applications dynamically creating plugins for Netdata. checks | `no` | This is a debugging plugin for the internal latency

 ### [health] section options